 NOTE: Use the ruler as a guide when resizing images and other graphic elements.

-- To reposition the image,
+- To center the image, on the toolbar,

 Adding alternative text